Side Oats Grama

 Grass family (Poaceae)

-Range & Habitat: Side Oats Grama is locally common in sunny upland areas along the Mississippi and Illinois River; it is absent in SE Illinois and parts of central Illinois, and uncommon to occasional elsewhere (see Distribution Map).
+Range & Habitat: The native Side Oats Grama is locally common in sunny upland areas along the Mississippi and Illinois Rivers; it is absent in SE Illinois and parts of central Illinois, and uncommon to occasional elsewhere (see Distribution Map).
 Habitats include various kinds of hill prairies, dry upland prairies (including gravel prairies & dolomite prairies), thinly wooded bluffs and barrens, limestone glades, and areas along railroads.
-This grass is often used in prairie restorations, from which it occasionally escapes into adjacent areas.
+This grass is often used in prairie restorations, from where it occasionally escapes into adjacent areas.
 As a result, Side Oats Grama is becoming more common in some areas of the state.

-Faunal Associations: The leafhoppers Flexamia pectinata and Laevicephalus minimus are specialist feeders of Side Oats Grama.
+Faunal Associations: The leafhoppers Flexamia albida, Flexamia pectinata and Laevicephalus minimus are specialist feeders (oligophages) of Side Oats Grama.
 Many grasshoppers feed on this prairie grass (see Grasshopper Table), as do the stinkbugs Moromorpha tetra and Mecidea major.
 Some upland gamebirds and granivorous songbirds are known to feed on the seeds of Bouteloua spp.
-(Grama Grasses), but information for Side Oats Grama in Illinois is unavailable.
+(Grama grasses), but information for Side Oats Grama in Illinois is unavailable.
 In Texas and states of the Great Plains, the McCown Longspur and Wild Turkey eat the seeds of various Grama grasses.
-Some hoofed mammalian herbivores, including bison, horses, and cattle, graze on Grama grasses readily, including Side Oats Grama.
+Some hoofed mammalian herbivores, including bison, horses, and cattle, graze on these grasses readily, including Side Oats Grama.
+According to Laughlin (2003), the seeds of Side Oats Grama can cling to the fur of bison, elk, and other mammals.
+Thus, these mammals may spread the seeds into new areas.

 Photographic Location: A prairie at Meadowbrook Park in Urbana, Illinois.